Note 1: This article is continually updated to ensure each item is accurate and needed today.

 - Donate to Standing Rock through the Standing Rock Sioux Tribe.

-- Write to your city or town government representative to divest from banks that are financing the DAPL, private prisons, and detention centers.
-Seattle and Davis, CA already did, as well as Los Angeles, and there are campaigns going on in many cities to divest.
+- Write to your city or town government representative to divest from banks that are financing the Dakota Access Pipeline, private prisons, and detention centers.
+Seattle, Davis, CA, and Los Angeles divested from banks that are funding the Dakota Access Pipeline, and there are campaigns going on in many cities to divest.
+Cities like New York and Cincinnati have divested from private prisons.
 Start here: http://howtodivest.org/

 - Personally divest your investments in private prisons and detention centers.
 Start here.
 Many people are divesting from Wells Fargo for their substantial role in Standing Rock and from private prison companies Corrections Corporation of America (CCA), GEO Group, CoreCivic, and G4S.

 - Get your company, place of worship, etc to divest from private prisons and detention centers.
 Since the start of a national prison divestment campaign, higher ed institutions, churches, and corporations have divested.

 - Write to your state legislators to end cash bail.
 It means that a someone who is legally innocent is put in jail because they can’t afford bail.
 It means that a defendant can be released pre-trial because of their wealth, not how much of a flight risk they are.
 It puts more people in detention (which tax payers pay for) and affects a defendants’ ability to maintain employment, access mental and physical healthcare, and be in communication with their family and friends, etc. Housing the approximately 500,000 people in jail in the US awaiting trial who cannot afford bail costs US taxpayers $9 billion a year.
 Thank you to Elizabeth B. and Cynthia Astle for suggesting this addition.